minisbett/minifuscator/README.md

 [ ] Implement some entry point obfuscation via TLS callbacks/DllMain/COR20 entry points
 ```

-# How to handle reflection with name obfuscation
+# How to handle reflection with renamer protection

 A lot of applications utilize the `System.Reflection` namespace, for example to dynamically process classes as modules.
 In these scenarios, they rely on specifying a namespace, a method or any other definition for performing the lookup.
-If the **Names** obfuscation is applied on the assembly, it effectively breaks those lookups **in case you are specifying those definitions via a string**.
+If the **Renamer** protection is applied on the assembly, it effectively breaks those lookups **in case you are specifying those definitions via a string**.

 There are better ways to do it, providing more resilience and eliminating that problem.
 Here are some examples:
 ```cs